techidaily/site-games-able/source/_posts/digital-age-retro-gaming-bring-back-your-favorite-dreamcatchers-android-edition.md

 ## How to Set Up Flycast on Android

  For an emulator with more settings to play with, try Flycast.
-It isn't available through the Play Store, so be sure you know[how to manually install or sideload apps on Android](https://www.makeuseof.com/tag/how-to-manually-install-side-load-apps-on-your-android-device/) .
+It isn't available through the Play Store, so be sure you know [how to manually install or sideload apps on Android](https://www.makeuseof.com/tag/how-to-manually-install-side-load-apps-on-your-android-device/) .

- Go to[Flycast's recent builds page](https://flyinghead.github.io/flycast-builds/) on your Android device.
+ Go to [Flycast's recent builds page](https://flyinghead.github.io/flycast-builds/) on your Android device.
 You'll see bunches of different downloads for various platforms.
 You're only interested in the Android column under**Master** as these are the most stable Android releases yet available.
 The downloads are categorized from the newest builds to the oldest: download the newest.

 ![Highlighted Android builds of Flycast Libretro](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/wm/2023/07/flycast-builds-android.jpg)